 A rolling reboot occurs when a switch or enterprise-class platform has continuously experienced unexpected reboots.
 This behavior is continuous until the rolling reboot is detected by the system.
-Once the Rolling Reboot Detection (RRD) occurs, the switch is put into a stable state so that a minimal supportSave can be collected and sent to your service support provider for analysis.
-Not every reboot activates the Rolling Reboot Detection feature.
+Once the Rolling Reboot Detection (RRD) occurs, the switch is put into a stable state so that only minimal supportSave output need be collected and sent to your service support provider for analysis.
+USB is also supported in RRD mode.
+The USB device can be enabled by entering usbstorage -e and the results collected by entering supportSave -U -d MySupportSave.Not every reboot activates the Rolling Reboot Detection feature.

-If a rolling reboot is caused by a panic inside Linux kernel, then the RRD feature will not be activated.
+If a rolling reboot is caused by a Linux kernel panic, then the RRD feature is not activated.